taiga-family/argus/README.md

 - Holds first PR comment.
 All workflow updates edit already existing bot comment.
 No endless stream of comments from bot!
-- Sets loading state comment when PR is opened or new commits were pushed to PR.
+- Sets loading state comment when PR is opened or new commits are pushed to PR.
 ![loading-demo](.demo/loading.png)
-- Downloads artifacts from workflow with tests, find screenshots diffs images, and pin them to tests failure report.
+- Downloads artifacts from workflow with tests, finds screenshots diffs images, and pins them to the tests failure report.
 ![error-report-demo](.demo/error-report.png)
 - Removes all uploaded images (for current PR) after closing pull request.
 ![closed-pr-demo](.demo/pr-closed.png)